 Dr. Parker Writes the Pope.
+LONDON, Oct.
+14.-Dr. Joseph Parker has written a letter to the pope in answer to the pastoral letter advocating a reunion of christendom, in which

-LONDON, Oct. :4.-Dr. Joseph Parker has written a letter to the pope in answer to the pastoral letter advocating a reunion of christendom, in which he says: "Were this a personal matter, i could hardly forgive myself for seeking to approach a presence so august and venerable.
-But inasmuch as you have appealed to all sections upon the questions which affect the standing of the soul before God, I have emboldened myself to bear witness to the headship of the blessed Christ and to decline communion with any man or church that would officially or prescriptively come between me and my
+"Were this a personal matter, I could hardly forgive myself for seeking to approach a presence so august and venerable.
+But inasmuch as you Wells and another pal.
+Wells was shot the soul before God, I have embold- court of Jefferson City to-day, but the dead by a watchman.
+Daugherty and ened myself to bear witness to the attorneys for the defense have asked his other pal were captured.
+While in headship of the blessed Christ and to for a continuance owing to the illness jail Daugherty got possession of two decline communion with any man or revolvers with which he held up the church that would officially or prescriptively come between me and my